-Trait Reference Point Score Breakdown Reference Scale Visual Aid Mammary Traits Udder Depth The distance from the lowest part of the udder floor to the hock.
-Fore Udder Attachment The strength of attachment of the fore udder to the abdominal wall.
+Trait Reference Point Score Breakdown Reference Scale Visual Aid lammary Traits Udder Depth The distance from the lowest part of the udder floor to the hock.
+1 Bellow hock 5 Intermediate 9 Shallow Score 2 = level with the hock equal 0 cm. ore Udder Attachment The strength of attachment of the fore udder to the abdominal wall.
 1-3 Weak and loose 4-6 Intermediate acceptable 7-9 Extremely strong and tight In cases of significant difference in the quality of udder attachment of either side, the worst side must be scored.
 Only to be scored if the udder is healthy.
-Teat Length The length of the front or the rear test.
-1-3 Short 4-6 Intermediate 7-9 Long Score 1 = 1 cm & 9 = 9 cm.
+Teat Length The length of the front or the rear teat.
+1-3 Short 4-6 Intermediate 7-9 Long Score 1 = 1 cm & 9 = 9cm.
 1 cm per point for front teats.
 0.75 cm per point for rear teats.